bamblebam/credit-card-fraud-prediction/README.md

 <p align="center">
   <img src="./images/heatmap.png" />
 </p>
 After removing the outliers 852 instances remain out of 984 this may or may not cause data loss.
+After using a bunch of classifiers we get the cross_val_score as:-
+1. Logistic Regression: 89.45%
+2. K Nearest Neighbours: 90.62%
+3. Support Vector Classifier: 90.05%
+4. Decision Tree Classifier: 86.92%
+But if we look at the max score instead of the mean we find that Logistic Regression did the best along with KNN at 94.29%